brendaoby/simple_shell/README.md

-# Brenda Ekemezie & Doye Solomon

 ### Description

 A simple UNIX command interpreter that replicates functionalities of the simple shell (sh) with some additional functions.
 This program was written in C as a milestone project for the ALX Africa Software Engineering program

-### Installat
+### Installation
-Clone this rpository into your working directory.
+Clone this repository into your working directory.
 For best results, files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -std=gnu89

 ### Usage